-Figure 12: RMSE distributions for the MDT solutions; The MDT using combined tide gauge and altimetry as land values are shown in blue.
-The combined MDT using altimetry as land values is shown in red.
-The Gaussian filtered MDT without land values are shown in green.

 5.2 Cryosat-2 validation of GOCE++ MDT

 Currently SAR altimetry is becoming available with Cryosat-2 and Sentinel-3A/3B to improve the mapping of the short scales in the MSS (Huang, 2017).
 Hence we evaluate the potential of using SAR altimetry in future geodetic MDT models as SAR altimetry has not been used for MSS computation.
 In the coastal zone, satellite altimeter data processed with SAR methodology provide water height observations of higher resolution and accuracy compared to the conventional pulse-limited altimeters (Dinardo et al., 2017).
 Hence, we expect that they should improve the estimation of the MDT in the coastal stripe within 100 kilometres from land.
 We assess the CryoSat-2 altimetry products over a time interval of 6-years from October 2010 to November 2017 along the North-eastern coasts of the Atlantic Ocean to quantify this.